kommando828/SMA-Webbox/README.md

 I have included Device Profile 1.49 and 1.52 but they will not load into my Webbox so use at your own risk.

+The profile 1.49 PDF details the changelog up to and including 1.49 so if your inverter is listed added at 1.39 or before

+then you only need Device Profile 1.39